GuiPimenta-Dev/lambda-forge-docs/docs/home/live-development.md

 forge live-server HelloWorld --trigger sns
 ```

-The commands above will set up two separate processes in different terminal tabs.
+Those commands are going to set up two separate processes in different terminal tabs.
 Below, we illustrate how messages sent through the SNS trigger are processed by the live server.

 ![](images/sns-trigger.gif)
 ![](images/sns-live.gif)